Personal Backup Version 5.2

 /speed:[Option]

-Defines the priority of the backup process with respect to other applications.
+Defines the priority of the file copying processes with respect to other applications.

 fast